Yavne'el: Administration

 The local council is jointly responsible for Yavne'el, Beit Gan, Mishmar HaShlosha, and Smadar.
 The first three were established as moshavot (early Zionist agricultural colonies) and are very close to each other, while Smadar, originally a moshav (communal village with more economic autonomy for the member families than a kibbutz), is slightly farther away.

 Farmer community

 In 1991, the authors of a book on Jewish identity in contemporary Israel noticed that, although in many ways typical for the processes Israeli society underwent since its inception, Yavne'el has a core group of farmers described as "rooted yeomanry", uncommon outside the few moshavot of the first hour of Zionist settlement that retained their initial rural character - no more than a dozen in the entire country.
 These farmers are deeply connected to the place, dedicated to working the land, and see themselves as spearheading the tremendously important task of returning the nation to a set of values long lost or ignored by Jews everywhere else, starting with different-minded neighbours from Yavne'el.
 They are compared to wheat farmers of the American Midwest or Sweden, in the way they both sound and look.

+According to statements made in Kensett by MK Merav Cohen, by ninth grade 80% of the girls in the community were already married.
+A ninth grad girl would generally be about 14 to 15 years old.